 Parents often wonder if it would not be better to organize classes into smaller groups, but there is actually a great deal of research, thought, and successful experience behind this particular model.
 The key is to remember that the teacher is neither the center of attention nor the sole source of instruction.
-The children are learning on their own by independent discovery and from each other, as well as through lessons presented by the teacher, and through the specially designed materials.
+The children are learning on their own by independent discovery and from each other, as well, as through lessons presented by the teacher, and through the specially designed materials.

 This approach allows the children to explore and learn independently as much as possible.
 The stimulation of older children and the encouragement of their peers fuels this process.
-All so often the best teacher of a four-year-old is an older child rather than an adult.
+All too often the best teacher of a four-year-old is an older child rather than an adult.
 Children learn best from one another.
 We create classes of twenty-five to thirty-five to ensure that each child will have enough classmates of the same sex and age group, as well as the stimulation of the older children.

 A Three-Year Age Span

-Above the Toddler level, Brilliant Star classes are organized to encompass a three year age span, which allows younger student to experience the daily stimulation of older role models, who in turn blossom in the responsibilities of leadership.
+Above the Toddler level, Brilliant Star classes are organized to encompass a three year age span, which allows younger students to experience the daily stimulation of older role models, who in turn blossom in the responsibilities of leadership.
 Students not only learn “with” each other, but “from” each other.